SAP-samples/btp-setup-automator/README.md

 To use the tooling you first need to finish the following tasks:

-- Get an [SAP BTP trial account](https://cockpit.hanatrial.ondemand.com/trial/#/home/trial) (you can also use a [productive SAP BTP account](https://account.hana.ondemand.com/#/home/welcome) where you can make use of the free tier)
+- Get an [SAP BTP trial account](https://cockpit.hanatrial.ondemand.com/trial/#/home/trial) or a [productive SAP BTP account](https://account.hana.ondemand.com/#/home/welcome) (recommended) where you can make use of the free tier service plans
 - [Install a Docker engine](https://docs.docker.com/desktop/)

 > ⚠ NOTE: Be aware of the terms of Docker for usage in enterprises.
 For details see this [link](https://www.docker.com/blog/updating-product-subscriptions/).